 This course provides students with a broad understanding of the global Tourism sector and the latest trends in the travel industry.
 It focuses on the role of digital media, User Generated Content (UGC) and digital storytelling in travel and tourism.

-The course offers a combination of theory, case studies, workshops and hands-on practical exercises aimed at exploring new forms of travel communication through digital media.
+The course offers a combination of theory, case studies and hands-on training, aimed at exploring new forms of travel communication through digital media.

 - Global trends in travel and tourism